PhrozenIO/PowerRemoteDesktop/README.md

 ## Detailed Installation and Instructions

-You will find multiple ways to use this PowerShell Applications.
-Recommended method would be to install both Server and Viewer using the PowerShell Gallery but you can also do it manually as an installed module or imported script.
+There are several ways to use this PowerShell application.
+The recommended method is to install both the server and viewer components using the PowerShell Gallery.
+Alternatively, you can install them as modules or import them as scripts manually.
+Choose the method that best fits your needs and preferences.

 ### Install as a PowerShell Module from PowerShell Gallery (**Recommended**)

-You can install Power Remote Desktop from PowerShell Gallery.
-See PowerShell Gallery as the 'equivalent' of Aptitude for Debian or Brew for MacOS.

-Run the following commands:
+You can install Power Remote Desktop from the PowerShell Gallery, which is similar to Aptitude for Debian or Brew for MacOS.
+To do so, run the following commands:

 ```powershell
 Install-Module -Name PowerRemoteDesktop_Server